Classifying strict discrete opfibrations with lax morphisms: Plumbuses and enhanced 2-classifiers

 \end{proposition} \begin{proof} We reproduce the argument of Shulman and adapt it to the enhanced setting.
 Suppose given a lax square:

 We want to show such data is equivalent to a map $h:X \to \Omega_\bullet$.
-The key observation is that, in turn, a map like $h$ corresponds to a small discrete opfibration (which is the one classified by $uh$) and a section thereof (which picks out the additional `points' $h$ picks by landing in $\Omega_\bullet$ rather than $\Omega$).
+Intuitively, a map like $h$ corresponds to a small discrete opfibration (which is the one classified by $uh$) and a section thereof (which picks out the additional `points' $h$ picks by landing in $\Omega_\bullet$ rather than $\Omega$).